Daniel-Chin/WorldOfBlogs/readme.md

 }
 ```

+The id for blogs are incremental integers.
+This is for randomly sampling a blog to be O(1) and theta(1).
+The disadvantage is that one id may point to different blogs when the original is deleted, so we have to purge all the pointers to the deleted blog, so deletion of a blog becomes O(n^2).
 The database also remembers the max blog id, and a linked list of holes in the id chain.
+Adding a new blog fills the holes first.

 ## API
 All methods require user auth, except `user/register`, `user/checkUsername`, and `user/login`.